crocs-muni/eacirc/ReadMe.md

 ## The Framework

 The EACirc framework consists of main application and several supporting tools and scripts.
-The modular design allows for easy addition of new problem modules ('projects').
+The modular design allows for easy addition of new problem modules ('projects') and output interpretation modules ('evaluators').
+Currently, the project has following main parts:
+* **EACirc** - the main application, constructs circuits using evolutionary principles.
+* **Checker** - small tool used for static checking of evolved circuits on pregenerated test vectors.
+* **utils** - set of scripts and small programs used for results processing.

 For more information and details see [projec wiki pages](http://github.com/petrs/EACirc/wiki/Home).

 ## Authors
 The framework is developed at the [Laboratory of Security and Applied Cryptography](http://www.fi.muni.cz/research/laboratories/labak/), [Masaryk University](http://www.muni.cz/), Brno, Czech Republic.